McCartneyAC/Back_of_the_Envelope/README.md

 * ~sassy message when they ask for logistic regression residuals.~
 * Model Diagnostics
   * `lindia` is being a jerk. maybe try `ggfortify` or `gglm`
+    * {ggfortify} can't handle these either.
+    * {gglm} only handles classes 'lm' and 'glm' wow even fewer.
   * QQ plot
   * resid v fitted
   * histogram of residuals